This manual is for BookmarkFS, version 0.1.6.

 The file watcher to use for the bookmark storage.
 Defaults to ‘native’ when the filesystem is mounted read-only, ‘none’ otherwise.

-Do not watch for file changes.
+Do not watch for changes of the bookmark storage.

-, all backend-specific options
+If launched from fsck.bookmarkfs, all backend-specific options

 are ignored, and always enforces the watcher=none option.